Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Experiments

-The Atari environment, composed of 57 video games, is a standardized platform commonly employed by the DRL communities.
-The high-dimensional visual input and the sparse rewards of Atari form a collection of challenging tasks, making it a valuable tool for the evaluation and comparison of different algorithms.
-To validate the efficiency of ASL, its results on 57 Atari games are compared with DQN \cite{DQN}, DDQN \cite{DDQN}, Prior.
-DDQN \cite{PER}, Duel.
-DDQN \cite{duel}, Noisy DQN \cite{noisy} and DSQN \cite{DSQN}.
+To validate the efficiency of ASL, its results on 57 Atari games are compared with DQN \citep{DQN}, DDQN \citep{DDQN}, Prior.
+DDQN \citep{PER}, Duel.
+DDQN \citep{duel}, Noisy DQN \citep{noisy} and DSQN \citep{DSQN}.
 Essentially, ASL is a DRL training framework and should be applied in conjunction with a specific DRL algorithm.
 Although extensive improvement techniques have emerged since the ground-breaking work of DQN, we choose to combine the ASL framework merely with the DDQN, an algorithm that mitigates the notorious overestimation problem of DQN by Double Q-learning, and omit other tricks such as PER, dueling network, noisy network, etc. We do this with the intention of preventing these techniques from submerging the ASL.
 In this context, we refer to our algorithm as ASL DDQN.
 In addition, since the ASL is mostly inspired by the Ape-X framework, we also compare our algorithm with the Ape-X DDQN.
 For a fair comparison, we follow the experimental setup of previous works.
 We employ the same Atari preprocess procedures and model architecture of DDQN.
 Furthermore, we also adopt the no-ops scheme, which imposes a random number (upper-bounded by 30) of no-op actions at the beginning of each episode.
 The no-ops scheme could effectively prevent the agent from overfitting when training while also examine its robustness when evaluating.
 In addition, the episode of each Atari game is terminated at 12.5K steps and 27K steps for training and evaluation, respectively.